Innovation and Technology in Agriculture Has No Boundaries

 The commercialization of farming was the need of the hour.

-So, around 1991, I decided to invest in a change of the entire system.
-We needed to embrace new technologies so that our farm could flourish as we planted and harvested a variety of crops, including grains such as corn and wheat, as well as fruits such as bananas, guavas, mangoes, and litchi.
+Donc, autour 1991, I decided to invest in a change of the entire system.
+We needed to embrace new technologies so that our farm could flourish as we planted and harvested a variety of crops, including grains such as corn and wheat, as well as fruits such as bananas, guavas, mangues, and litchi.

 Next came a commitment to mechanization and irrigation.

 Automation made a big difference.
-Mechanization made us more efficient as we introduced combined harvesters, straw reapers, tractor-mounted sprayers, seed drills, and more.
+Mechanization made us more efficient as we introduced combined harvesters, straw reapers, tractor-mounted sprayers, seed drills, et plus.
 As our labor and input costs dropped, we could invest more in these tools, always striving to do better.

 Our adoption of new irrigation technologies helped even more.
 The most dramatic effect was with micro irrigation.
 This was a silver bullet for me.
 This single technology literally tripled my fruit yields and thus my profits.
 The efficiency of the delivery of water and fertilizer to the plants at the right time and interval was a magic wand for further advancement of productivity and profit.